Asset Accounts

 Upward linkages to policy (TG-1.x and TG-2.x):

-- TG-1.1 National Ocean Budgets: The USD 1.76 million in ecosystem degradation plus USD 225,000 in fish stock depletion (total USD 1.985 million at constant prices) represents the natural capital cost of economic activity during 2025.
+- TG-1.1 National Ocean Budgets: The USD 1,755 thousand in ecosystem degradation plus USD 315 thousand in fish stock depletion (700 tonnes above sustainable yield at USD 450/tonne resource rent; total USD 2,070 thousand at constant prices) represents the natural capital cost of economic activity during 2025.
 This cost should be deducted from gross income measures to calculate environmentally adjusted net domestic product.

-- TG-2.1 Biophysical Indicators: The 0.64% decline in ecosystem extent (4.0 km² loss from 15,700 km² total) and 9.5% decline in fish stock biomass provide headline indicators of environmental state for policy monitoring.
+- TG-2.1 Aggregate Biophysical Indicators of Environmental State: The 0.64% decline in ecosystem extent (4.0 km² loss from 15,700 km² total) and 9.5% decline in fish stock biomass provide headline indicators of environmental state for policy monitoring.

 - TG-2.4 Ecosystem Goods and Services: The estimated ecosystem service flows (coastal protection, carbon sequestration, fish nursery) quantified in the valuation step provide inputs to ecosystem service accounts.